 COOKING CLASSES FOR KIDS

 Little ones love to stir, pour, pat, sift and generally make a mess in the kitchen.
-Almost all of the schools listed above offer cooking classes for kids — from Escoffier’s teen techniques workshop to Sur La Table’s Science of Cooking for Kids — and the following are specially designed for youngsters to foster healthy eating and life skills.
+Almost all of the schools listed above offer cooking classes for kids — from The Seasoned Chef's Young Chefs series to Sur La Table’s Confident Cooking for Kids and Teens classes — and the following are specially designed for youngsters to foster healthy eating and life skills.

 Sticky Fingers Cooking

 At Sticky Fingers Cooking, all cooking instructors share a lifetime love of cooking and a passion for cooking with kids.
-A great summer, spring or winter break activity.
+A great summer, spring, fall or winter break activity.
 Added bonus: you don't have to clean up afterwards.

 Stir It Up